sphinx-doc/sphinx/doc/usage/configuration.rst

    :type: :code-py:`bool`
    :default: :code-py:`True`

    If :code-py:`False`, the full traceback will not be printed when Sphinx encounters an internal fatal error.
    It will instead print a short message and exit.

    .. note::

-      Whatever the setting is set to, the traceback is always saved in a temporary file named ``sphinx-err-xxxxxxxx.log``.
+      Rergardless of the value of this option, the traceback is always saved to a temporary file named :file:`sphinx-err-<...>.log`.

-   .. versionadded:: 8.2.0
+   .. versionadded:: 8.2

 Options for figure numbering